 When Bizet returned from Italy, he began to receive commissions for operas and theater music.
 His first major opera, The Pearl Fishers, was not well-received when it premiered in 1863.
 Bizet continued composing operas and other music such as incidental music for Alphonse Daudet's play L'arlésienne.
 When the drama was first performed in October, 1872, it had a disappointing reception.
 Bizet quickly extracted four pieces, scored them for full orchestra, and in November, 1872, presented them as a concert version orchestral suite.
 Bizet's orchestral suite L'arlésienne was an immediate success, and it remains popular to this day.

-TECHNIQUE TIPS: This piece is an arrangement of Bizet's "Habanera," one of the musical numbers from the opera Carmen.
-Bizet based "Habanera" on a Spanish song called El arreglito.
+TECHNIQUE TIPS: Carmen’s Habanera aria is one of Bizet's most well known arias.
+An aria is an elaborate vocal solo with instrumental accompaniment, used in genres such as an opera, oratorio or cantatas.
+“L’amour est un oiseau rebelle” (“Love is a rebellious bird”), the entrance aria sung by Carmen, is commonly referred to as the Habanera, a term that refers to a style of Afro-Cuban dance music with a distinct rhythm.
+This piece is an arrangement of Bizet's Habanera.
+Bizet based Habanera on a Spanish song called El arreglito.
 Bizet thought El arreglito was a Spanish folksong, and when he learned it actually had been composed by the Spanish composer Sebastián Yradier, Bizet gave Yradier credit in the score.
-The Afro-Cuban habanera rhythm plays a prominent part in Bizet's "Habanera."
+The Afro-Cuban habanera rhythm plays a prominent part in Bizet's Habanera.
 Try to capture the lively habanera rhythm in your playing.
 When you see slurred notes with a dot over or under them, this indicates slurred, martelé bowing should be used (another name for this bowing technique is slurred staccato).
 Martelé is a French term meaning hammered.
 Each note is percussive, and commences with a sharp accent or "pinch" at the beginning of the note, followed by a quick release.
 To achieve this effect, before you set your bow in motion, apply a "pinch" or "bite" for articulation.
 There also are tenuto signs, a line drawn over or under the note __ to indicate the note should be played in a sustained or broad manner and held for its whole value.
 Make sure that your smooth, tenuto triplet bow strokes clearly contrast with the pinch of the martelé bowing.
 Although most pieces end with a down-bow, this arrangement ends with an up-bow flourish.
 You may want to experiment with ending the piece with a down-bow and then an up-bow, and then decide which bowing you prefer.